-Using database profiles to connect Once you define a data source, you can create a database profile for it.
+Using database profiles to connect Once you define a data source, you can create a database profile for it in the PocketBuilder Database painter.
 A database profile is a named set of parameters that specifies a connection to a particular data source or database.
 Database profiles provide an easy way for you to manage database connections that you use frequently.
 When you are developing an application, you can change database profiles to connect to a different data source.